Who Needs Amethyst Crystals?

 Charge Amethyst in the moonlight for psychic energy healing.

 Ametrine's combination of purple and yellow is ideal for strengthening the nerves, balancing anxiety, fear and nervousness.
+It cuts through the irrelevant chatter in your head to reveal actionable solutions to your obstacles.
 Use Ametrine to balance the Crown and Solar Plexus Chakras.

 How to Use Amethyst